Hello it’s Ewan here with some tips for public relations professionals aiming to get in contact.

 - I never answer the phone

 I invariably get between 10-20 calls per day from PRs trying to reach me in the standard manner.
 I am never, ever sitting at a desk waiting for you to call like a lot of other media people.
-I’m usually consulting during the day which means I am being paid to listen to the client, not take calls.
+I’m usually consulting during the day which means I am being paid to listen to the client and I really can’t take calls.

 - If you do call me, expect to speak to Moneypenny